What's the Best Way to Use Staggered Loading Patterns?

 How often should I include asymmetrical exercises?

-Include some form of staggered loading 2-3 times per week, either as warm-up activation, accessory work, or conditioning.
+Include some form of staggered loading 2-3 times per week, whether as warm-up activation, accessory work, or conditioning.
 Balance is key.

 What's the difference between offset loading and unilateral training?